aengelberg/instagenerate/README.md

 	 [(\a \b \c \c) (:S "ab" (:C "c" "c"))]
 	 [(\a \b \c \c \c) (:S "ab" (:C "c" "c" "c"))])

-Note that in this model, the "input" is actually a list of strings, and each string is a chunk of characters that is parsed in each "string" combinator.
-This turns out to not be a problem because we typically would use this model to _generate_ strings rather than consume them, and once they are generated it's trivial to just append them together with `(apply str)`.

 With this model it's simple to ask what strings can be generated with a given parser (essentially we just ignore the output):